 A third type of false advertising is misleading labels.
 In a recent poll by OnePoll, 53% of Americans said that they often found food labels to be misleading, and 11% of Americans said food labels were completely untrustworthy.
 Foods labeled as “non-fat,” for example, often never had fat in them to begin with.
 “All natural” ingredients can often be certain types of synthetic chemicals.
 And something labeled as “organic” or “green” may not actually be pesticide-free or good for the environment.

 Another example of false advertising can be using fillers or oversized packaging to fool consumers into thinking they are receiving a larger quantity of the item than they actually are receiving.
 In recent years, there have been a number of lawsuits against chip and candy manufacturers for having large amounts of empty space inside their boxes or packaging.

-The unit of measurement for television graphics may also be misleading, as “4K” televisions do not actually have four times more pixels than “1080p” televisions.
+The unit of measurement for television graphics may also be misleading, as the unit of measurement for “4K” televisions is different than for “1080p” televisions.
 For 1080p televisions, the number of pixels is measured vertically, whereas for 4K televisions, the pixels are measured horizontally.
 A 1080p television is 1,920 horizontal pixels by 1,080 vertical pixels.
 A 4K television is often only 3,840 horizontal pixels by 2,160 vertical pixels, according to CNET, so in reality a 4K television only has about double, not 4 times, the number of horizontal pixels as a 1080p TV.